-9.14.1.1 Within sixty (60) calendar days prior to the expiration of this Subaward (or shorter time period if notified in writing by County), Subrecipient shall allow County or a newly selected subrecipient a transition period for orientation purposes and the orderly transition of Subrecipient's current Services without additional costs to County.
-Subrecipient shall continue to provide Services timely and accurately so that the Services are current at the expiration of this Subaward.
+- 9.14.1.1 Within sixty (60) calendar days prior to the expiration of this Subaward (or shorter time period if notified in writing by County), County will provide Subrecipient written notice of the time period that Subrecipient shall allow County or a newly selected subrecipient a transition period for orientation purposes and the orderly transition of Subrecipient's current Services without additional costs to County.
+Subrecipient shall continue to provide Services timely and accurately so that the Services are current at the expiration of this Subaward. - 9.14.1.2 Subrecipient shall fulfill all responsibilities required under this Subaward including, but not limited to, completing the closeout procedures identified in Subparagraph 9.21.2 (Closeout Reporting Requirements), implementing the approved Transition Plan and performing any other requirement(s) that County deems as reasonably necessary to effectuate the successful transition of Program Services to another Service provider.
+County shall not be unreasonable in its request(s).